Yoga, Mindfulness and Evolution – Fall

 At its heart, yoga is more than a physical practice; it is a practice of evolution and liberation.
 But to truly understand what this means, we must go beyond the physical postures and explore the subtler philosophical and spiritual tenants of this ancient tradition, while also investigating how these teachings relate to our modern lives.

-In this week-long immersion, you’ll learn:
+In this one-week immersion, you’ll learn:

 • how to start or enliven your own personal home meditation practice